SiobhanGi/CV/README.md

 ### Experience

-**Convince**
+**Convince** (Nov 2013-present)

 *Marketing/BD Manager*

 A micro business I wasn’t confined to a conventional role and could help influence the direction the business should go.
 Most of my tasks were:

--Contributed to the business model
+- Contributed to the business model
--Marketing strategy – social, PPC, email
+- Marketing strategy – social, PPC, email
--Leading the direction of our backend system
+- Leading the direction of our backend system
--Campaign strategy, creation and implementation, including reporting -UX/UI testing for webtools
+- Campaign strategy, creation and implementation, including reporting
+- UX/UI testing for webtools
--New business and lead generation strategy for clients and Convince
+- New business and lead generation strategy for clients and Convince

-**Ginkgo Financial** (start_date to end_date)
+**Ginkgo Financial** (Dec 2017 to April 2018)

-Marketing Consultant
+*Marketing Consultant*

 Created a new business campaign to other accountants, optimised their database and strategy to which saw a 300% decrease in the amount of times they could create reports for clients.